scriptex/url-shortener/README.md

    $ nvm install
    ```

-1. Install dependencies with npm:
+3. Install dependencies with npm:

    ```bash
    $ npm install
    ```

-1. Build the static site:
+4. Build the static site:

    ```bash
    $ npm run build
    ```

-1. Deploy the generated `_site` directory to its final destination.
+5. Deploy the generated `_site` directory to its final destination.

 ## Development

-The following includes a few instructions for developing on Suri.
+The following includes a few instructions for developing.
 For
-11ty-specific details – the static site generator that powers Suri – see their
+11ty-specific details – the static site generator that powers the url shortener – see their
 [docs](https://www.11ty.dev/docs/).

 ### Install